I Took Jake Paul’s 74-Video Educational Series And It’s Terrifying

 After Logan’s controversy, a leaked video showed Jake using the n-word while singing along to a rap song.
 Offensive older tweets from both brothers resurfaced.
 Then, Jake posted a video with a thumbnail of his girlfriend straddling him on a bed in lingerie titled, “I lost my virginity” (the video was about a ski trip, not having sex), and people were outraged.
 January has not been a good month for the Paul boys.

 There’s an introductory video you can watch for free where Paul tells you how social media stardom is within your reach.
 You take a quiz to find out what genre of influencer you should be (prankster, comedian, vlogger, beauty guru, fitness guru, entrepreneur, videographer, photographer, fashionista, singer, dancer, or model.
 Jake considers himself a combo vlogger-comedian-bro).
-Then you get to a page that asks you to pay $7 to join “Team 1000”.
+Then you get to a page that asks you to pay $7 to join “Team 1000.”
 I eagerly plunked down my corporate credit card.
-According to other people’s accounts of trying this, your $7 also gives you access to another, longer video, although I didn’t see this because I was already jumping ahead to fork out another $57 it asked for on the next page to fully join the program (strangely, the checkout page only asked for $47).
+According to other people’s accounts of trying this, your $7 also gives you access to another, longer video, although I didn’t see this because I was already jumping ahead to fork over another $57 it asked for on the next page to fully join the program (strangely, the checkout page only asked for $47).

 Advertisement

-Over the course of twelve chapters, each chapter containing four to eight videos, Paul puts aside his pro wrestler-style barking at the camera and comes across as thoughtful and competent, with deep insight about social media and an astonishing bird’s eye view of the landscape he occupies.
+Over the course of 12 chapters, each chapter containing four to eight videos, Paul puts aside his pro wrestler–style barking at the camera and comes across as thoughtful and competent, with deep insight about social media and an astonishing bird’s eye view of the landscape he occupies.

-The Edfluence video series starts with Paul sitting on his balcony overlooking Los Angeles in ripped jeans and ripped t-shirt, describing the history of social media starting with MySpace.
+The Edfluence video series starts with Paul sitting on his balcony overlooking Los Angeles in ripped jeans and ripped T-shirt, describing the history of social media, starting with MySpace.
 His version is slightly skewed to his own experience.
-He describes the rise of Vine: “I relate it to like, almost like the whole United States was on Vine and watched it.”
+He describes the rise of Vine, “I relate it to like, almost like the whole United States was on Vine and watched it.”

 In Paul's overview of the rise and fall of social platforms, the high school dropout reverse-engineers Harvard Business School professor Clay Christensen’s theory of jobs to be done.
 “We started to see that different platforms were there for different reasons,” he says.
 “And that’s really important for us as influencers, and me as Jake Paul, to understand is why there’s different platforms and how to create content for different platforms.”